msfjarvis/msfjarvis.dev/content/posts/teachingkotlin-part-2-variables.md

 slug = "teaching-kotlin--variables"
 tags = ["android", "teachingkotlin", "kotlin"] title = "#TeachingKotlin Part 2 - Variables"
+description = "The second post in #TeachingKotlin series, this post goes over Kotlin's variables and their attributes, like visiblity and getters/setters."
 +++

 Even the variables in Kotlin are supercharged!